Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Proof for Theorem

 Combining the three events, we have

 \paragraph{Finally}, on $F_3 \cap F_4 \cap F_5$, all states in $\mathbf{E}$ and the reset state $\mathbf{b'}$ are annotated, under reward function $R_1$, the learner receives reward 1 at any step if it is in $\mathbf{E}$ or $\mathbf{E'}$ or it is in $\mathbf{b'}$ and takes the recovery action same as the expert.
-Since the learner now behaves like $\pie$ on all states in $\mathbf{E}$ and can successfully recovers in $\mathbf{B'}$, its total return is the same as the expert, which concludes the proof.
+Since learned policy now behaves identical to $\pie$ on all states in $\mathbf{E}$ and can successfully recover in $\mathbf{B'}$, its total return is the same as the expert, which concludes the proof. \end{proof}